RabidSheep55/MinionProfitsTracker/README.md

 ### Running the Scipts
 Great!
 Now that you have the prerequisites setup, all you need to do is fetch the bazaar prices by running the `fetchPrices.py` script first (this will take a while, as each item is fetched independantly), and then run whichever comparison tool you want!

 When running the Fuel and Type comparison tools, if you want to change the minion level, you can do so by changing the `lvl` variable in the respective files, these are clearly identified with comments.
 You can also change the fuel multiplier in the types comparator script in the same way.

+The outputs should be immediately visible in the matplotlib viewer, but they are also saved in the **Raw Figs** folder as images.

 ## Acknowledgements